ltee27/clean-stride/README.md

 # Clean Stride
-Clean Stride is a recovery center facilitator application.
-It is built on the LAMP stack in conjunction with React.js, and React Strap.
+Clean Stride is a recovery center facilitator application

+#Technologies Used
+React.js
+Webpack 4
+Reactstrap
+PHP
+HTML5
+CSS3
+AWS EC2

 # Installation
 Node and Apache must be installed on local server for the application to properly run.